animo/siera-cli/docs/configuration.md

 endpoint = https://agent.community.animo.id
 ```

-If a custom default endpoint is required the `--endpoint=https://cloudagent.example.com` can be supplied.
+If a custom default agent URL is required the `--agent-url=https://cloudagent.example.com` can be supplied.
 Like so:

 ```sh
 aries-cli config -i -e=https://cloudagent.example.com